dcaputo-harmoni/open-balena-admin/README.md

 ![Device Dashboard (Connect - Web)](/assets/screenshots/device_dashboard_4.png "Device Dashboard (Connect - Web)")

 ## Compatibility
-This project is compatible with `open-balena-api` v0.139.0 or newer, all the way up to the current builds (v0.190.0).
-See [this project](https://github.com/dcaputo-harmoni/open-balena-helm) for a fork of bartversluijs' open-balena-helm project which has helm scripts to build a current version of `open-balena`.
+This project is compatible with `open-balena-api` v0.139.0 or newer, all the way up to the current builds.
+See [this project](https://github.com/dcaputo-harmoni/open-balena-helm) which has helm scripts to build a current version of `open-balena` including `open-balena-admin` and many other additional features.

 ## Installation (Docker Compose)